 - You can link a VNet created in Europe West to an ExpressRoute circuit created in Silicon Valley.

 - On the public peering, prefixes from other geopolitical regions are advertised such that you can connect to, for example, SQL Azure in Europe West from a circuit in Silicon Valley.

 How many VNets can I link to an ExpressRoute circuit if I enabled ExpressRoute premium?

-The tables below show the ExpressRoute limits and the number of VNets per ExpressRoute circuit.
+The following tables show the ExpressRoute limits and the number of VNets per ExpressRoute circuit:

 The following limits apply to ExpressRoute resources per subscription.

 |ExpressRoute circuits per region per subscription for ARM||10|